rnpbr/opennetworking-docs/docs/en/Ferramentas/Primeiros passos - preparando o ambiente.md

 ```

 !!! warning "Attention"
-    When using static IPs, make sure to use IPs after `172.10.10.100` to avoid conflicts with existing containers.
+    When using static ips, be sure to use ips after `172.10.10.100` in order to avoid conflicts with existing containers.

 ### :gear: **Configuration Explanation:**